Fabszn/leadscan/README.md

 	docker run  -p 5432:5432 -e POSTGRES_PASSWORD=test -e POSTGRES_USER=fabszn -e POSTGRES_DB=leadtracker  -d postgres:9.6

+### local configuration

+Into application.conf file, there is information for database connectivity for the clever cloud environment.
+To ease the local configuration and avoid the modification for clever cloud env, you have to create a file named :

+    local.conf
+This file must be located in conf directory.
+In this file, you can add your local configuration for database.

+sample :

+    db_server_url = "jdbc:postgresql://localhost"

+    db {
+        leadTrackerDb = ${db_leadTrackerDb} {
+        url = ${db_server_url}"/leadtracker"
+        username = "fabszn"
+        password = "test"

+        }
+    }
+ Information above are linked with information provided to the docker image.
+It will overrided information contained in application.conf

+ /!\ This file mustn't be commited!

 ### Installing

 Once you have all the code, you can run the following command :